squirrel-writer/squirrel/README.md

 # Install the package in editable mode
 # use pip with this command, so that Pipfile doesn't get modified
 pip install -e .

+# To run unittests
+pytest
+# Or use tox to run tests on multiple versions
+tox
 ```
 ## Usage
 There 4 main verbs to interact with squirrel: